Ruby wrapper

 # => "https://mysecrettoken.cloudimg.io/assets/image.png?gravity=west&h=400&w=200"

-method gets appended to the URL, chainable helper methods will throw a NoMethodError
+While every key passed into the `to_url` method gets appended to the URL, chainable helper methods will throw a `NoMethodError` when using an unsupported method.

 # NoMethodError (undefined method `height' for #<Cloudimage::URI:0x00007fae461c42a0>)